Photography terms

 Background

-It corresponds to the area behind the main subject being shot.
-Depending on several parameters (chosen aperture, focusing distance and focal length in particular), this background may be blurred or sharp.
+This is the area behind the main subject being photographed.
+Depending on several parameters, especially the chosen aperture, focusing distance and focal length, the background may appear blurred or sharp.

 Backlight

-In a backlight photo, the subject is located between the light source and the camera body.
-The result is often a form of a silhouette or a shadow puppet.
+In a backlit photo, the subject is positioned between the light source and the camera.
+The result often creates a silhouette or shadow-like effect.

-This is a special mode allowing you to take pictures with exposure times which were not preset at the beginning.
-You use this mode to evaluate yourself the desired exposure time you’ll need for a picture.
-Pictures of several minutes or even hours are shot with this “B” mode.
-Equivalent to Bulb.
+This is a special mode that lets you take photos with exposure times that are not preset in advance.
+You use this mode to decide the exact exposure time yourself.
+Photos lasting several minutes, or even several hours, can be taken in “B” or Bulb mode.

 Blue hour